Depreciable or Not? What the IRS Says

 - It cannot be excepted property.
 Excepted property includes certain intangible property, some term interests, equipment used to build capital improvements, and property placed in service and disposed of in the same yearii.

-The advice of a tax expert or CPA is important in this regard.
+The advice of a tax expert or accountant is important in this regard.
 Mistakes can come back to haunt you in future years.